DariaKern/IndividualAnimalRe-IDDatasets/README.md

 # IndividualAnimalRe-IDDatasets
-a collection of datasets for the re-identification of animal individuals
+a collection of datasets for the re-identification of individual animals